When Victim Advocates Cross the Line

 It is the criminal defense attorney that holds government actors accountable.
 It is the criminal defense attorney that holds the government to the standard.
 However, it is the jury that requires that the government prove a case beyond a reasonable doubt before finding guilt.

-If you or a loved one have been charged with false allegations in a life-altering case, contact the defense attorneys at Berry Law Firm.
+If you or a loved one have been charged with false allegations in a life-altering case, contact the defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers.